 I now have that recipe for Sorcery Soap perfected.
 You know me with my spells, I strive to employ Occam’s razor as often as possible, except when it comes to my secret soap recipe… And, no, you cannot have it.
 It’s all yours when I walk through the veil, my Enchanted Soap Recipes, my crystal ball, and even my Recipe Book of Light and Shadow, but don’t get any clever ideas before that time or I’ll send my ravens after you!

-Truly interesting that we've been practicing this form of sorcery for hundreds of years, infusing our soaps and our soups, but only recently has the public at large allowed us to tell our truth.
+Truly interesting that we’ve been practicing this form of sorcery for hundreds of years, infusing our soaps and our soups, but only recently has the public at large allowed us to tell our truth.
 How do we educate that sorcery is contingent on the user?
-Much like someone using a flashlight.
+Much like someone using a torch or a flashlight.
 The creator of the flashlight cannot guarantee what the user will see.
-Oh, that is just such a big thought, let's leave that for another time, dear sister.
+Oh, that is just such a big thought, let’s leave that for another time, dear sister.

 I should have started this soup sooner, I’ll never make it to the sound studio in time.
 They are so tolerant, but I hate being late to anything.
 You know how I am.

 Have I told you about the podcast?
 It’s been so long since we talked… Anyway I’m a celebrity, of sorts, around here.
-Witches have been asked to perform this public service, well not that it’s politically correct to call us Witches any longer, although a witch is a witch.
+Witches have been asked to preform this public service, well not that it’s politically correct to call us Witches any longer, although a witch is a witch.
 All registered Gifted have been asked to give PPA’s or “Psychic Public Announcements”.
 Are you doing that in your area?
 To think, just fifty years ago a few gifted women were thrown in jail for giving Tarot readings within the San Diego city limits.
 Ha!
-Now we’re called Specially Sighted, Gifted and Seer's by the ERA.
-I don't mind Seer at all, but I always prefer what the ancestors were called, witches.
+Now we’re called Specially Sighted, Gifted and Seer’s by the ERA.
+I don’t mind Seer at all, but I always prefer what the ancestors were called, witches.

 I really goofed last month, Lizzie.
 You won’t believe it!
 Some crazed man burst into the sound studio, while we were recording, shouting “I’m gonna kill that Witch!
 WHERE IS SHE?” all the while waving a shotgun.
 I had no idea what the consequences would be when I announced a vague description of a possible pregnancy.
 I figured more than one woman would have a birth mark on her left hip, but well… I was wrong.
 Or actually I was right, but let’s not split hairs.
 This guy thought I was talking about his wife, unfortunately he had a vasectomy years ago and she was pregnant.
 How is that my fault?
 Obviously, it all turned out fine, I’m still here in this dimension, in physical form so no foul, no harm.